 Welcome to another entry in the new Q&A series, this time with Rory Wynne, a solo artist from Stockport.
-We first featured Rory here last year in New Tunes #25, and he popped up again more recently in New Tunes #29.
+We first featured Rory here last year in Emerging artists #25, and he popped up again more recently in #29 too.

 My comment regarding last year’s appearance was “It doesn’t matter how raw this indie track sounds, the tune and lyrics come through with an effortless ease”.
 If his tracks sound raw that can be more than understood given that they were recorded in his bedroom, and that Rory Wynne is only 14 years old!

 As Tom Robinson said recently on his BBC 6 Music show… Rory is “writing music that’s beating artists twice his age!”.
 A fine compliment, but read on, as we learn more about his musical development, and also find out what he likes on his chips!